periode/thesis/corpus/online_posts.md

 - clever vs. explicit?
 - keeping vs. not keeping curly braces

-really what this highlights is both some sort of common knowledge, based on practices and thinkers/mentors ("uncle bob"), but at the same time a diversity of communities of practices, and different levels of expertise.
+really what this highlights is both some sort of common knowledge, based on practices and thinkers/mentors ("uncle bob"), but at the same time a diversity of communities of practices, and different levels of expertise, which ultimately results in different understandings.

 ---